whiterkim/UxieReader/src/assets/list-characters.prompt.md

     {
       "name": "character’s name",
-      "gender": "character’s gender - 'male', 'female', or 'NA'", "alias": ["a list of aliases used for the character in the text"] }
+      "gender": "character’s gender - 'male', 'female', or 'NA'", "alias": ["a list of aliases used for the character in the text"], "features": ["a list of features of the character"] }
   ]
 }